chrisdean258/copper/README.md

 ### Near Future

-- Return values from eval
 - Methods and method calls
-- Move onto enums for error handling rather than strings
 - Rethink the `class_underlying` API
   - Can cause a panic in the following code
     ```copper